 You may have seen the news that Johnson & Johnson voluntarily recalled five Neutrogena and Aveeno aerosol sunscreen products.
 What does this mean for you?
 Our phone lines and inboxes are pinging with questions from our patients, so I thought I’d share my thoughts with you.

 Johnson & Johnson recalled these out of an abundance of caution due to a contaminant (benzene) being detected in some samples of these sunscreens.
 These findings were part of a study conducted and published by Valisure a few weeks ago.
 Benzene is a carcinogen.

 Sure, nerd!
 Valisure is an independent New Haven based online pharmacy that tests the pharmaceuticals and medications it sells to consumers.
 They conducted the studies that led to the recall of Zantac last year.
 They recently published findings of a study where they analyzed 294 unique sunscreen batches from 69 companies and found that about 27% of these had detectable benzene.
-These were mostly aerosol sprays and the complete list of benzene contaminated sunscreens may be found in the list in Table 2 here.
-Note that these are mostly aerosol sprays, but some lotions too; and the affected sunscreens are mostly chemical blockers, but some physical blockers too.
+These were mostly aerosol sprays, but some lotions too; and the affected sunscreens are mostly chemical blockers, but some physical blockers too.
 The current interpretation is that benzene is most likely a contaminant in the manufacturing process and not an intentional addition.

 The good news: Avobenzone is not benzene.
 The bad news: you should still check the lists above for the name of your sunscreen if you’re anxious about this.